AbdullahBakir97/Python-Environment-Management-Tool/README.md

 - 🗂️ **File and Project Management:**
   - Create, delete, and manage files and folders directly from the GUI.
   - Support for creating Django projects, adding apps, and managing directory structures.

+- ⚙️ **Automated Django Setup:**
+  - Create new Django projects within specified virtual environments.
+  - Configure Django settings for integration with Whitenoise, Celery, and Channels.
+  - Add new Django apps to the project and configure middleware and static file storage settings.

 - 🔄 **GitHub Integration:**
   - Clone repositories directly from GitHub into specified directories.